nasa/Common-Metadata-Repository/README.md

   - API Docs: https://cmr.earthdata.nasa.gov/ingest/site/ingest_api_docs.html

 - Access Control
-  - Access Control Lists (ACLs) are the mechanism by which grants users access to perform different operations in the CMR.
-CMR ACLs follow the same design as ECHO ACLs which are a superset of the generic ACL design pattern used in many other systems.
-At a high level, an ACL is a mapping of actors (subjects) to resources (object) to operations (predicate).
+  - Access Control Lists (ACLs) are the mechanism which grants users access to perform different operations in the CMR.
+CMR ACLs follow the same design as ECHO ACLs, which are a superset of the generic ACL design pattern used in many other systems.
+An ACL is a mapping of actors (subjects) to resources (object) to operations (predicate).
   - Two quick examples of a CMR ACL could be: